CASSIDY A. WALLACE

 Cassidy Wallace is an associate with Keesal, Young & Logan in its San Francisco office.
 Her practice includes a broad range of civil litigation in state and federal court and before the Financial Industry Regulatory Authority (FINRA), with an emphasis in employment and securities litigation.

 Cassidy’s employment practice involves defending employers in federal and state court, regulatory and arbitral forums regarding claims of discrimination, harassment, retaliation (including whistleblowing), wrongful termination, defamation, tortious interference, breach of contract, unfair competition, and wage and hour violations.
+Cassidy has defended several wage and hour class actions.
 She also provides advice to employers regarding wage and hour considerations, as well as hiring, promotion, demotion, and termination issues.

 In her securities litigation practice, Cassidy has defended financial services firms, registered representatives, and registered investment advisors in judicial and arbitration proceedings involving claims for fraud, unsuitability, breach of fiduciary duty, elder abuse, breach of contract, and violation of federal and state securities laws.
 Cassidy has also represented registered representatives in expungement proceedings before FINRA.